Bharadwaj7201/MyFirstRepo/README.md

-This is my first Java project and firsr repository
+This is my first Java project and First repository